 Pour the rum, gin, brandy, whiskey, and port into the glass.
 We know this is looking intimidating already!
 Top off with about half of the bottle of Stout (6-7 oz), and finish off with a splash of champagne.
 This drink should have a nice foamy head at this point and look...a little like blood.
 This is a great drink to serve at Halloween, or for a Bachelor party.
 To increase its spooky look, you can add a couple chips of dry ice for dramatic effect.

-Remember to use WLC7 for $7 USD off your order.
+Make sure you use WLC7 for $7 USD off of your first order!